 The Alberta Knowledge and Employability social studies course sequence reflects the nature of 21st century learners.
 It has at its heart the concepts of citizenship and identity in the Canadian context.
 The courses reflect multiple perspectives, including Aboriginal and Francophone, that contribute to Canada's evolving realities.
 They foster the building of a society that is pluralistic, bilingual, multicultural, inclusive and democratic.
-The courses emphasize the importance of diversity and respect for differences as well as the need for social cohesion and the effective functioning of Social studies promotes a sense of society. belonging and acceptance in students as they engage in active and responsible citizenship at the local, community, provincial, national and global levels.
+The courses emphasize the importance of diversity and respect for differences as well as the need for social cohesion and the effective functioning of Social studies promotes a sense of belonging and acceptance in students as they engage in active and responsible citizenship at the local, community, provincial, national and global levels.

 Central to the vision of the Alberta social studies program is the recognition of the diversity of experiences and perspectives and the pluralistic nature of Canadian society.
 Pluralism builds upon Canada's historical and constitutional foundations that reflect the country's Aboriginal heritage, bilingual nature and multicultural realities.
-A pluralistic view recognizes that citizenship and identity are shaped by multiple factors; e.g., culture, language, environment, gender, ideology, religion, spirituality and philosophy.